2023-11-19 14:03:28

 Next week, stocks will face a number of tests.
 Electronic chip heavyweight Nvidia releases its quarterly results on Tuesday.
 This is the final report of the earnings season for the “Magnificent Seven,” large-cap companies whose massive gains have driven stock indexes higher this year.

-The health of the consumer-driven economy will be highlighted during “Black Friday”, the day after Thanksgiving which traditionally marks the start of holiday shopping in the United States.
+The health of the consumer-driven economy will be highlighted during “Black Friday”, the day following Thanksgiving which traditionally marks the start of holiday shopping in the United States.
 Data released Wednesday showed U.S. retail sales fell in October for the first time in seven months.

 One source of concern is the resumption of rising stock valuations.
-The S&P 500 is trading at 18.7 times forward 12-month earnings estimates, about a two-month high and well above its long-term average of 15.6, according to LSEG Datastream.
+The S&P 500 is trading at 18.7 times forward 12-month earnings estimates, regarding a two-month high and well above its long-term average of 15.6, according to LSEG Datastream.

 Jason Pride, head of investment strategy and research at Glenmede, said his firm was underweight equities and was allocating a larger share than usual to cash and short-term fixed income.